 Most petroleum engineers work in California, Louisiana, Oklahoma, and Texas.
 Many work overseas for U.S companies and foreign governments.

-This can be dirty work and is sometimes dangerous.
-Assignments to off-shore oil rigs or remote foreign locations can make family life difficult.
+Before becoming a petroleum engineer, realize that this can be dirty, dangerous work.
+Furthermore, assignments to off-shore oil rigs or remote foreign locations can make family life difficult.

 Qualifications, Education, and Training

 The ability to think analytically, a capacity for detail, and the ability to work as part of a team are all necessary.
 Good communication skills are important.